 At a glance

 About: Cystitis is an inflammation or infection of the bladder in cats.
-There is a higher incidence in female cats.

 Diagnosis: A thorough physical examination along with a medical history.
 Presenting symptoms, urinalysis, bacterial culture and ultrasound.